 Our work in the Mississippi

 Restoration Area focuses on

 living and coastal marine

 resources such as sea turtles,

-marine mammals, birds and
+marine mammals, birds, and

 oysters.
 We also restore and

 conserve wetlands, coastal, and

 nearshore habitats.
 Restoration

 work also includes nonpoint

 source nutrient reduction to

-watersheds and includes

-partnerships to conserve
+watersheds, partnerships to

-habitats on federal lands.
-There
+conserve habitats on federal

-will be opportunities to
+lands, and enhancement of

-enhance recreational uses.
+recreational uses.